Privacy Policy

 If Fluxer Platform AB is part of a merger, acquisition, reorganisation, sale of assets, or similar transaction, personal data may need to be transferred.
 In that event:

-- Affected users will receive at least 30 days' advance notice, where legally permitted, before personal data is transferred to a new entity.
+• affected users receive at least 30 days' advance notice, where legally permitted, before personal data is transferred

-- You will have the opportunity to delete your account and request deletion of your data before the transfer takes effect, and clear instructions on how to do so.
+• you will have the opportunity, with clear instructions, to delete your account and request deletion of your data before the transfer takes effect

 5. Content safety